OmarOssama25/MLProject/README.md

 ## Conclusion
 The Inception architecture achieved the highest accuracy across training, validation, and test datasets.
 This indicates that the Inception model is more effective for classifying pneumonia from chest X-rays compared to VGG16 and VGG19 architectures.

-## Additional Information
-For detailed implementation steps, analysis, and code, refer to the project report.

 ## References
 - **Dataset:** Kaggle Chest X-Ray Images (Pneumonia)
 - **Institution:** Alexandria University CCE: Pattern Recognition, Faculty of Engineering